 Your skin-care arsenal may be stocked with a multitude of moisturizers, but did you know that they can be classified into three different groups, namely emollients, humectants and occlusives?
 “Moisturizer is simply a generic term that encompasses an extensive array of topical creams, gels, lotions, emulsions and ointments,” says plastic surgeon, SkinCeuticals ambassador and Skincare.com consultant Dr. Peter Schmid.
-“These formulas may contain humectants, occlusives and/or emollients in their combination of ingredients.”
+“These formulas may contain humectants, occlusives or emollients in their combination of ingredients.”
 In order to choose the best moisturizer for your skin, it’s important to understand the difference between them.
 To help, we’re breaking down the difference between the three types of moisturizers, ahead.

 Why It’s Important to Moisturize Your Skin